EvanBagis/MLP_regression_evolution/README.md

 # MLP_regression_evolution
 This is a repository for MLP hyperparameter tuning via a genetic algorithm.
 The optimization process tries to maximize the coefficient of determination between obeservations and predictions.

-For more information on the usage of genetic algorithms for hyperparameter tuning:
-[Neuro-evolution]('https://en.wikipedia.org/wiki/Neuroevolution') for Neural Network hyper parameter tuning

 Credits to the repos below.

 []('https://github.com/harvitronix') repository: <https://github.com/harvitronix/neural-network-genetic-algorithm>